fleeto/docker-jenkins/README.md

 `docker pull dustise/jenkins`

 Added something into it.
-Try to follow the latest version of jenkins.
+Try to follow the latest LTS version of jenkins.

 ## Include

-- CentOS 7
+- Alpine Linux
-- Open JDK 1.8.0
+- Oracle JDK 8u102
-- Jenkins 2.17
+- Jenkins 2.7.2
 - Maven 3.3
+- Kubectl 1.3.5
-- kubectl
+- Sonar Scanner 2.6.1

 ## Volumes

 - `/data/jenkins`: Jenkins home
-- `/data/kube`: copy your kube config here.
+- `/data/kube`: you can copy your kube config here.
-- `/data/maven`: Anything in it will be copied (**OVERWRITE**) into /usr/local/share/maven/conf,
+- `/data/maven/conf`: Anything in it will be copied (**OVERWRITE**) into /usr/local/share/maven/conf,
+- `/data/sonar/conf`: Anything in it will be copied (**OVERWRITE**) into /usr/local/share/sonar/conf,

 ## Ports